callumgran/hurust/README.md

 - **Dynamic and Static Collections**: HURUST offers both dynamically and statically sized collections.

-- **Sorting**: Sort collections easily using built-in sorting functions.
+- **Sorting**: Sort collections easily using built-in sorting macro's.

 - **Memory Management**: HURUST collections require a memory management object to be passed in, allowing for easy integration with your project's memory management system.